Artificial-720/AutoServer/README.md

 ## Features

-- Automatically starts backend servers on player connection attempts.
+- Automatically starts backend servers when a player attempts to connect.
+- Automatically stops local servers when no players are online.
-- Manually start and stop backend servers though commands.
+- Manually start and stop backend servers using commands.
-- Configuration hot reloading.
+- Supports configuration hot reloading.
-- Configurable messages.
+- Customizable messages.

 ## Getting Started